-Vaginal prolapse is a condition where your vagina slips out of position.
-It happens when the tissues and muscles in your pelvis weaken and overstretch.
-It’s more common in people who have had multiple vaginal deliveries during childbirth and have gone through menopause.
+Vaginal prolapse is a condition where the top of your vaginal canal slips out of position.
+It happens when tissues and muscles in your pelvis weaken and overstretch.
+It’s more common in people who’ve had a hysterectomy or multiple vaginal deliveries.

 Advertisement